brodriguez8774/django-expanded-test-cases/docs/source/test_cases/integration_test_case/overview.rst

 -----------------------------

-The above **Response Assertions** internally implement a handful of various **Element Assertions**, which are also exposed for use in writing tests.
+The above **Response Assertions** internally implement a handful of various :ref:`Element Assertions<test_cases/integration_test_case/other_functionality:Element Assertions>`, which are also exposed for use in writing tests.

 These **Element Assertions** each check for a specific page content value, such as verifying the page title or page header.